Indianapolis Counseling - FAQ's about One Step Forward Counseling

 TL;DR or a video person?
 I love this explanation about therapy from The School of Life:

 What is online counseling?
 Do you do in-person appointments?
 With online counseling, we meet virtually, instead of face to face.
 I use a HIPAA compliant software.
 This is great for people with really busy schedules, when the kids are sick or if you live further from Indy.
 Click here for more info about online counseling.
-I am licensed in Indiana and Texas, so I can offer online appointments to clients in either state.

 I also offer in-person appointments at my office off of 96th & Michigan.
 Here's a little info about my office.